 The team will discuss bookings, teams and CH services with you.
 Parents are asked to stay with their child during their first stay but it is up to you whether you stay for any future visits.

 All families are entitled to emergency respite.
 Reasons to request emergency respite can include family bereavement, parent/carer exhaustion, parent/carer illness, step down from hospital after a prolonged stay or following major surgery, breakdown of care package and significant building work at home.

 What to expect if your referral has not been accepted?

-If your child does not meet Claire House eligibility criteria you will receive a telephone call to inform you.
-The decision will be confirmed in writing to you and the professionals involved in your child’s care.
+If your child does not meet Claire House eligibility criteria you will receive a telephone call to inform you and discuss the decision.

 We will also endeavour to signpost you to other services which may be able to offer help/support for you and your child.